Our Work to Help Fish

 Many non-target fish or sea animals, also known as “bycatch,” were thrown back into the ocean, a common practice in the fishing industry.
 Most animals discarded as bycatch are injured or already dead from shock, exhaustion, or sudden pressure changes that can forcefully push their organs out of their mouths.

-FUTURE EFFORTS: We’re continuously working to improve the lives of fish.
-In fact, our investigative teams were just in the field documenting more of the horrors and abuses inherent in commercial fish farming.
-We won’t give up until these amazing animals are afforded the protections that they deserve as living, feeling beings.
+We’re continuously working to improve the lives of fish and we won’t give up until these amazing animals are afforded the protections that they deserve as living, feeling beings.